contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### Space before/after

+The field "space before/after" has been removed.
+Use a CSS class instead and define the spacing in your style sheet.

+### CSS classes of incuded elements

+If an element is included in another element, the CSS classes are now merged instead of overwritten, e.g. if content element A has the CSS class `elemA` and there is an alias content element with the CSS class `elemB` referring to element A, both CSS classes will be applied (`class="elemA elemB"`).

 ### Form field "headline"

 The form field "headline" has been removed in favor of the "explanation" field.